Bangor School Department

-Bangor School Department is the school district of Bangor, Maine.
+Bangor School Department is the school district of Bangor, Maine, United States.

 History

-Betsy Webb served as superintendent until 2020.
-She left in October of that year.
+Betsy Webb served as superintendent until October, 2020.
 In November 2020 Kathy Harris-Smedberg began her term as a superintendent on an interim basis.
 On July 1, 2021, James Tager became the permanent superintendent.

-In June 2022 the district sought to have the University of Maine go through the district's operations so the university can offer ideas on how to make the school district more inclusive of different backgrounds of students.
+In June 2022 the district sought to have the University of Maine go through the district's operations so the university could offer ideas on how to make the school district more inclusive of students from different backgrounds.